mgechev/blog.mgechev.com/_posts/2017-01-17-angular-in-production.md

   - Main bundle which includes functionality used across the entire application.
   - Feature bundles which capture functionality from separate "bounded contexts".

-This cound be applied recursively for each feature bundle, so we can have different sub-feature bundles, etc.
+This could be applied recursively for each feature bundle, so we can have different sub-feature bundles, etc.

 Although the idea was clear, achieving it wasn't as simple as we expected.
 One of the main reasons why I still haven't provided out-of-the-box solution for lazy loading in [Angular Seed](https://github.com/mgechev/angular-seed) was the fact that it's hard to implement a solution which works for any application.
 Fortunately, in our team we are able to agree on specific constraints and implement a build process which relays that given preconditions are met.